HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 -   **Help command**

-    The following command shows the help information for `manage-dam-staging deregister-dam-subscriber` command usage:
+    Use the following command to show the help information for the `manage-dam-staging deregister-dam-subscriber` command:

     ```
     dxclient manage-dam-staging deregister-dam-subscriber -h